Skip to main content

 Do not translate before locking the records

-If the birth certificate, recognition deed or foreign judgment are still fuzzy, you mostly pay to translate an inconsistency.
+If the birth certificate, recognition deed or foreign judgment are still unclear or inconsistent, you mostly pay to translate a problem that should be fixed first.

 Describe your need